Maia-Nguyen/Jiffies_Project/README.md

 ##This assignment will involve designing two kernel modules:

-1. Design a kernel module that creates a /procfile named /proc/jiffiesthat reports the current value of jiffieswhen the /proc/jiffiesfile is read, such as with the command
+1. Design a kernel module that creates a /procfile named /proc/jiffiesthat reports the current value of jiffieswhen the /proc/jiffiesfile is read, such as with the command:
 ```
 cat /proc/jiffies
 ```